anengineer-py/anengineer-py/README.md

 - 🌱 I’m currently learning Energy production in artificial intelligence and machine learning
 - 💞️ I’m looking to collaborate on "Big Data and Machine Learning"
 - 📫 How to reach me suleymanbariskoksal@gmail.com
+- I carried out a project on autonomous vehicle systems in my university graduation project.

 <!---
 anengineer-py/anengineer-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.